augustoamerico/expenses_fetcher/README.md

   - Learns and suggests Type (Debt, Income, Investment, Transfer) from your own history and configured labels
 - Push data to:
   - Google Sheets (with OAuth)
-  - Buxfer (with login)
+  - [Optional, deprecated] Buxfer (behind FEATURES_ENABLE_BUXFER)
 - Interactive shell to pull, list, sort, and push
-- Balance tracking and appending to repositories
+- Balance tracking and appending to repositories (xlsx-manual appends latest balance)

 ---